 - The system uses advanced 16+1bit microprocessor control with highly evolved software that has redundant error checking and correcting capabilities to ensure 100% error-free transmission, decoding, and control of all output relays.
 This highly evolved software includes CRC (cyclical redundancy check codes) and Hamming Codes (error recovery) programming. - To insure maximum operating safety, the Alpha 3000 system incorporates numerous important safety features.
-Some of these built-in safety features include transmitter pushbutton self-diagnosing during initial startup, transmitter low-voltage detection and warning, receiver self-diagnosing, and MAIN deactivation when the transmitter is not in use (programmable). - The transmitter encoder and receiver decoder both utilize advanced microprocessor control.
-The availability of 65,536 sets of unique ID codes + 30 distinct RF channels will ensure that only commands from the matching control transmitter can be carried out without any interference from other radio systems. - For added safety, the system also incorporates special type of safety MAIN relay.
-If the safety MAIN relay becomes defective (fails to open or close during operation), it will signal the central system to shut down immediately to avoid the possibility of any accidents occurring. - 30 sets of user-adjustable receiving RF channels via simple dip-switch settings. - 100% waterproofed transmitter and receiver enclosures (IP66 rated), including the battery compartment.
+Some of these built-in safety features include transmitter pushbutton self-diagnosing during initial startup, transmitter low-voltage detection and warning, receiver self-diagnosing, and MAIN deactivation when transmitter is in sleep mode, when strong RF interference is detected, and when the transmitter is out of receiving range. - The transmitter encoder and receiver decoder both utilize advanced microprocessor control.
+The availability of 65,536 sets of unique ID codes + 63 distinct RF channels will ensure that only commands from the matching control transmitter can be carried out without any interference from other radio systems. - For added safety, the system also incorporates special type of safety MAIN relay.
+If the safety MAIN relay becomes defective (fails to open or close during operation), it will signal the central system to shut down immediately to avoid the possibility of any accidents occurring. - 63 sets of user-adjustable receiving RF channels via simple dip-switch settings. - 100% waterproofed transmitter and receiver enclosures (IP65 rated), including the battery compartment.

-Each Alpha 3000 series radio remote control system consists of a water-resistant IP66 handheld transmitter and receiver.
+Each Alpha 3000 series radio remote control system consists of a water-resistant IP65 handheld transmitter and receiver.
 The transmitter casing is molded using industrial strength composite materials (Nylon + Fiberglass) which are impervious to dust, water, oil, acids, alkaline, heat, sunlight and as well as being resistant to deformation due to long term use in harsh environments.
 The industry's best 2-step & 3-step pushbuttons are also constructed from industrial strength composite materials with a minimum of up to one million press cycles.
 For power savings, the transmitter is designed with an ultra high efficiency power saving circuit that requires only four "AA" size alkaline batteries for more than 200 hours of continuos operation between battery replacements.